Edinburgh University Press: Ebooks

 The press participates in the ebook platforms University Press Scholarship Online (as Edinburgh Scholarship Online), Books at JSTOR and University Publishing Online, and also works with a number of ebook aggregators.
+In collaboration with TannerRitchie Publishing and Birlinn Ltd, it publishes the Scotland's History Online, a major collection of new and backlist academic Scottish historical research.

 Open access

 EUP supports both gold and green open access publishing, and is one of 13 publishers to participate in the Knowledge Unlatched pilot, a global library consortium approach to funding open access books.